Skip to main content

 Configure settings

-Set due dates, evaluation method (completion or score), and standalone mode.
+Set due dates, evaluation method (completion or score), standalone mode, audience, and tags (see below).

 4